 Supervision and the MBI:TAC

-The MBI:TAC is beginning to be used within supervision.
+The MBI:TAC is increasingly being used within supervision.
 Explorations about the use of the MBI:TAC in supervision are happening from the ground up.
 This is an organic development that continues to evolve as the MBI:TAC becomes more widely used in creative ways.
 For example, Rosalie Dores, a supervisor within the Mindfulness Network created a mind map of the potentials of the use of the MBI:TAC within supervision, after attending an MBI:TAC training with Rebecca Crane.
 These explorations are outlined and discussed in more detail in peer reviewed paper - Using the Mindfulness-Based Interventions: Teaching Assessment Criteria (MBI:TAC)in Supervision.

 It is also worth highlighting some of the differences in bringing the MBI:TAC into supervision, as opposed to using it as an assessment tool.
 Assessment includes the summative aspect, there is a degree of making judgements about what is observed in teaching.
 Whereas in supervision, the MBI:TAC might perhaps be seen less as a tool, and more as a tacit map for exploration, that is not fixed – it grows and changes alongside the teacher.
 Using the summary version for supervision helps to physically take away rating aspects and focus on the domains, key features and formative reflections.